-The Prime Minister’s Office has some 550 employees, 56% of which are women and 44% men.
-The Prime Minister's Office comprises four departments: the Government EU Affairs Department, the Government Ownership Steering Department, the Government Communications Department and the Government Administration Department.
-It also has three units outside these departments: the Government Session Unit, the Government Policy Analysis Unit and the Government External Economic Relations Unit.
+The Prime Minister’s Office employs over 600 people and consists of five departments: the EU Affairs Department, the Ownership Steering Department, the Communications Department, the Strategy Department and the Administration Department.
+The office also has four separate units: the Human Resources Unit, the Session Unit, the Finance Unit and the Preparedness Unit.

 The Prime Minister's Office is one of the twelve ministries.
 It assists the Prime Minister and the Government in their work and provides services for government agencies and the wider public.
 It also coordinates issues relating to the European Union and its future development, provides for the ownership steering of state-owned companies and sets out guidelines for the Government's strategic communications.

 In addition, the Prime Minister's Office steers and develops common administrative and specialist services of the government and its ministries.
 The Prime Minister's Office coordinates a variety of special research and cross-cutting projects and oversees the activities of a number of bodies operating on a permanent and temporary basis.

 Who are we?